What Is a Bird's Crown?

-(noun) The crown is the top or highest part of a bird's head, the peak of the head.
+The crown is the top or highest part of a bird's head, the peak of the head.
 The term generally refers to just the center of the head, not a complete hood, which would extend to the upper back and over the bird's face, or a broad cap, which encompasses the entire top of the head above the eyes and extending to the nape.

 About the Crown